Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events

 The denominator is the dissipation rate required to force freshly returning debris to circularize immediately at fixed angular momentum.
-Fig. \ref{fig:circ} shows that the circularization efficiency steadily increases during the simulation, beginning at very low values ($\chi \sim 0.01$) and eventually reaching high efficiencies ($\chi \approx 0.5-1$), as was suggested by eye in Fig. \ref{fig:projection}.
+Fig. \ref{fig:circ} shows that $\chi$ steadily increases during the simulation, beginning at very low values ($\chi \sim 0.01$) and eventually reaching high efficiencies ($\chi \approx 0.5-1$), as was suggested by eye in Fig. \ref{fig:projection}.

 Fig. \ref{fig:circ} also quantifies the rate of mass loss in outflows, which have been seen in many past circularization simulations\cite{Sadowski+16, Bonnerot+21, Andalman+22}, although not in others\cite{Hayasaki+13, Shiokawa+15, Bonnerot+16} In our simulation, only $\approx 3\%$ of the bound mass is ejected.
 While this is a small fraction of the bound mass, it is $\approx 15\%$ of all mass that has returned through pericenter, and the ejection efficiency steadily increases through the run.
-By the end of the simulation, typical outflow speeds are $\approx 7500~{\rm km~s}^{-1}$, about an order of magnitude lower than typical winds from super-Eddington accretion disks\cite{Sadowski+15}.
+By the end of the simulation, typical outflow speeds at infinity are $\approx 7500~{\rm km~s}^{-1}$, about an order of magnitude lower than predicted winds from super-Eddington accretion disks\cite{Sadowski+15}.

 We calculate the bolometric lightcurve with two different methods.
 First, we sum the radiative flux through each photospheric cell given by our grey radiation transfer scheme.
-This method provides only a bolometric luminosity, not a spectrum.
 Second, we approximate the emitted spectrum by computing the thermalization radius $R_{\rm th}$, and assuming that each cell above and below $R_{\rm th}$ emits a blackbody spectrum with its local temperature $T$, and a fractional weight given by the effective optical depth in this cell.
 We then convert this approximate spectrum into a synthetic observation by calculating its luminosity in ZTF and {\it Swift UVOT} bands, and fitting a single-temperature blackbody to the ``multi-band photometry.''
-These procedures are both done for 192 isotropically-sampled viewing angles (further details are given in the SI).
+Both procedures are done for 192 isotropically-sampled viewing angles.